 I watched many brides take on unnecessary financial burdens or make money mistakes that cost them thousands of dollars.
 And while tying the knot is arguably one of the most important days in a couple’s life, starting off a marriage in debt is far from ideal.

 Here are the four biggest financial mistakes I’ve seen brides make and some tips to avoid making the same errors:

-1. Going into debt for the wedding
+1. When brides go into debt for the wedding

 “Unless you already have the money and you just want the airline miles, this is a fast way to end up in debt,” Alexander says.
 “Part of this is because when you put it on a card (or cards) you’re not as concerned about the total cost, and you’ll get extra things you don’t need.”

 “Like any other industry, the wedding industry tells you that you need a lot of things,” Alexander says.
-“The problem is that since it’s usually your first time, it’s easy to be convinced that your bridal party needs cute boxes with personalized glasses to ask if they’ll be a part of your wedding.
+“The problem is that since it’s usually your first time [getting married], it’s easy to be convinced that your bridal party needs cute boxes with personalized glasses to ask if they’ll be a part of your wedding.
 If it’s in your budget or you have disposable income, it’s cute.
 If you don’t, it can wind up adding up to stress and a credit card bill.”

-4. Budgeting goes out the window
+4. When brides throw their budget out the window

-When I start working with couples, I often ask them to share with me their budgeting tool or document.
-Most of the time, the couple will tell me that they don’t have a budget, just an overall number of what they’d like to cap their spending at.
+When I start working with couples, I often ask them to share their budget with me.
+Most of the time, I’ve found that the couple will tell me that they don’t have a budget, just an overall number of what they’d like to cap their spending at.